Marta Flich

 Marta Flich (born 1978 in Valencia) is a Spanish economist, comedian and TV host.

 Biography

 She was born in Valencia, but has lived most of her life in La Vall d'Uixó.
 When she was seven years old, she began to study piano and singing in the Conservatory of Music.
 She graduated in Economy by the University of Valencia and has a master in International Trade by the University of Delaware.
 She has worked in banking, a profession that she combined with her training in acting.
 In addition to working as an actress, she has also worked as a television presenter.

 From 2016 she published a video blog in the Huffington Post where she explains the economic news in a simple and sarcastic way.

+Since 2018, she has been a collaborator on the radio program Por fin no es lunes on Onda Cero.
+That same year, she began hosting the television comedy show Ese programa del que usted me habla on La 2.

+In 2019, she joined the cast of Todo es mentira as a permanent collaborator.
+The show, hosted by Risto Mejide on Cuatro, also features her as an occasional substitute presenter.
+Additionally, she co-hosted the investigative program Todo es verdad alongside Mejide.

+In 2023, she was announced as the main host for the weekly live galas of Gran Hermano VIP, coinciding with the return of the reality television show to Spanish television.